Slowers-Team/Slowers-App/README.md

 #### Enabling PostgreSQL-database

 To enable PostgreSQL-database, add line `- USESQL=true` to `environment:` -part of file [backend/docker-compose.dev.yml](backend/docker-compose.dev.yml).
+This selection will be moved to environment variable given through command line and/or .env-file at some point.

 ## Running unit tests for the backend